yaaras-org/myRepo/README.md

 test engine on prod
 test local app run
-test local app run fail on error = false prod test local app run fail on error = false + one of the assigned teams is illega prod test local app run fail on error = false + all of the assigned teams is illegal V prod test local app run fail on error = true + all of the assigned teams is illegal V prod test local app run fail on error = true + one of the assigned teams is illegal V
+test local app run fail on error = false prod test local app run fail on error = false + one of the assigned teams is illega V prod test local app run fail on error = false + all of the assigned teams is illegal V prod test local app run fail on error = true + all of the assigned teams is illegal V prod test local app run fail on error = true + one of the assigned teams is illegal V Sanity